The three-dimensional distribution of quarks in momentum space

+The authors of Ref.~\cite{Echevarria:2020hpy} also find results very similar to the ones in Fig.~\ref{f:Sivers_band} when they fit the same SIDIS data and {\tt COMPASS} Drell--Yan data with pion beams~\cite{COMPASS:2017jbv}.
+In this case, they also compute predictions for $W^\pm$ and $Z^0$ production at {\tt STAR} kinematics which are very close to our fitted bands displayed in Fig.~\ref{f:Siv_STAR}.
+Their strategy is very similar to the one adopted in this work but at higher perturbative accuracy, although their unpolarized TMDs are not obtained from an actual fit.
+However, when they include the {\tt STAR} data in the global fit they artificially increase the statistical weight of those data by a factor $\sim 13$.
+Their global $\chi^2$ largely deteriorates and the uncertainty on the Sivers function significantly increases.
+Our finding is that because of large experimental errors {\tt STAR} data does not affect much our final results when including them in the global fit, as discussed in detail in~\ref{s:fitplots}.

+The authors of Ref.~\cite{Bury:2021sue} also perform a consistent extraction of both unpolarized and Sivers TMDs, and build contour plots of the density distribution in Eq.~\eqref{e:density} similar to Fig.~\ref{f:density}.
+A direct comparison is more difficult because the evolution of TMDs is achieved in a different framework, and the classification of the perturbative accuracy does not match the standard described in Ref.~\cite{Bacchetta:2019sam}.
+The displayed $x$-dependence of their Qiu-Sterman function (or related first $k_T$-moment of the Sivers function as in Eq.~\eqref{e:SivMoments}) is roughly similar, at least for up and down quarks.
+However, the sea-quark channel shows large oscillations at large $x$, which entail a strong breaking of the positivity constraint of Eq.~\eqref{eq:positivity}.

 In general, the result of a fit is biased whenever a specific fitting functional form is chosen at the initial scale.
 In our case, we tried to reduce this bias by adopting a flexible functional form, as it is evident particularly in Eq.~\eqref{eq:f1T1xdep}.
 Nevertheless, we stress that our extraction is still affected by this bias and extrapolations outside the range where data exist ($0.01 \lesssim x \lesssim 0.3$) should be taken with due care.
-At variance with other studies, in the denominator of the asymmetry in Eq.~\eqref{e:AUT} we are using unpolarized TMDs that were extracted from data in our previous Pavia17 fit, with their own uncertainties.
-Therefore, our uncertainty bands in Fig.~\ref{f:Sivers_band} represent the most realistic estimate that we can currently make on the statistical error of the Sivers function.
+At variance with previous studies, in the denominator of the asymmetries in Eqs.~\eqref{e:AUT} and~\eqref{eq:DYSSA} we are using unpolarized TMDs that were extracted from data in our previous Pavia17 fit, with their own uncertainties.
+Therefore, our uncertainty bands in Fig.~\ref{f:Sivers_band} represent a realistic estimate of the statistical error of the Sivers function.